 - Ultrasound of your child's kidneys

-If your child is diagnosed with slightly or moderately high blood pressure (elevated blood pressure or stage 1 hypertension), your child's doctor will likely suggest trying lifestyle changes, such as a heart-healthy diet and more exercise, before prescribing medications.
+If your child is diagnosed with slightly or moderately high blood pressure (stage 1 hypertension), your child's doctor will likely suggest trying lifestyle changes, such as a heart-healthy diet and more exercise, before prescribing medications.

 - Diuretics.
-These medications, also known as water pills, act on your child's kidneys to help your child eliminate sodium and water, reducing blood pressure.
+Also known as water pills, these act on your child's kidneys to help your child remove sodium and water, reducing blood pressure.

 - Angiotensin-converting enzyme (ACE) inhibitors.
 These medications help relax your child's blood vessels by blocking the formation of a natural chemical that narrows blood vessels.
 This makes it easier for your child's blood to flow, reducing blood pressure.